Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Limit points of the particle system

 \section{Limit points of the particle system}

 This section is dedicated to the proof of Theorem \ref{thm:mf_conv}.
-Our first task is to establish a suitable tightness result for the pairs $(\mathbf{P}^n,B_0)$, which is done in Section \ref{subsect:tight}, and then we show in Section \ref{subsect:characterise_limit} that the resulting limit points $(\mathbf{P}^\star,B_0)$ can be characterised as solutions to \eqref{eq:limit_markov_kernel_law}-\eqref{CMV_relaxed}.
+Our first task is to establish a suitable tightness result for the pairs $(\mathbf{P}^n,B_0)$, which is done in Section \ref{subsect:tight}, and then we conclude in Section \ref{subsect:characterise_limit} that the resulting limit points $(\mathbf{P}^\star,B_0)$ can be characterised as solutions to \eqref{eq:limit_markov_kernel_law}-\eqref{CMV_relaxed}.

 To implement these arguments, we follow the broad approach of \cite{LS18a}, which in turn builds on several antecedent ideas from \cite{DIRT15b}.
 Since \cite{LS18a} deals with a symmetric particle system, substantial adjustments to the arguments are needed, but the overall flavour remains that of identifying a limiting martingale problem, as is typical for convergence results of this type.
-Moreover, a novel aspect compared to \cite{DIRT15b, LS18a} lies already in identifying the formulation \eqref{eq:limit_markov_kernel_law}-\eqref{CMV_relaxed}, which is the first crucial step of the convergence analysis.
 More generally, we stress that, our particle system is not exchangeable and the positive feedback from defaults is of a rather singular nature, so the setting is quite different from the classical frameworks for propagation of chaos.
 In particular, the singular interaction leads us to work with Skorokhod's M1 topology as in \cite{DIRT15b, LS18a,NS17}.
 This is very different from the related work \cite{Inglis_Talay}, discussed in the next subsection, where the particles are smoothly interacting.
 For a careful introduction to the M1 topology on Skorokhod space, we refer to the excellent monograph \cite{whitt_2002}.